LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

 1. [Microsoft Azure](microsoft-azure/cloud-slice-find-resource-templates.md)
 2. Amazon Web Services (coming soon)
 3. Google Cloud Platform (coming soon)

-[azure-find-arm-templates]: microsoft-azure/cloud-slice-find-resource-templates.md "How to find Azure Resource Manager templates for use with Microsoft Azure"

 Once you have identified one or more cloud platform template documents you want to use, you can create a Cloud Resource Template in LOD by logging on to the Lab on Demand portal and completing the following steps: